jscrambler/jscrambler/packages/ember-cli-jscrambler/README.md

 ------------------------------------------------------------------------------

 After installing `ember-cli-jscrambler` it will automatically hook into the build pipeline.
-In order to protect your code you need to add a .jscramlerrc file to the root of your directory your JS files will them be protected in production builds.
+In order to protect your code you need to add a .jscramblerrc file to the root of your directory your JS files will them be protected in production builds.

 If you want to customize how `ember-cli-jscrambler` is running [Jscrambler](https://jscrambler.com) under the hood you can exclude specific files by specifying them as it follows